 One of the most sophisticated female singers of the ’60s, Dionne Warwick had a plethora of hits throughout the decade that resonated with people of all demographics.
 She became one of the most charted female vocalists of all time.

 Janis Joplin had a voice unlike all other female singers of the ’60s.
 Her husky and explosive voice mesmerized audiences across the world.
-Not only this, she put her heart and soul into each performance, leaving audiences often shocked and left without words.
+Not only this, but she also put her heart and soul into each performance, leaving audiences often shocked and left without words.

 Often described as “The Queen of Blue-Eyed Soul,” Dusty Springfield is Britain’s greatest female singer of the ’60s or possibly of all time.
-Her versatility ranged from blues, to pop, and even show tunes.
-Elton John has even gone as far to say that, “I just think she was the greatest white singer there ever has been.”
+Her versatility ranged from blues to pop, and even show tunes.
+Elton John has even gone as far as to say that, “I just think she was the greatest white singer there ever has been.”

 By the young age of five, Etta James was known as the gospel prodigy in her Los Angeles community.
 Blessed with one of the most powerful voices in music, it’s not hard to agree with acclaimed producer Jerry Wexler that she is “the greatest of all modern blues singers.”

 Although the nickname “The High Priestess of Soul,” Nina Simone wasn’t tied down by any musical genres.
-Instead, she sung everything with conviction and used her musical platform to speak out and take a stand.
+Instead, she sang everything with conviction and used her musical platform to speak out and take a stand.

 I think Bob Dylan sums her up perfectly.
 “She was an overwhelming artist, piano player, and singer.
 Very outspoken and dynamite to see perform… the kind of artist that I loved and admired.”

 Sitting at the top of our list of the greatest female singers of the ’60s, Aretha Franklin was the real “Queen of Soul.”
 By the late 1960s, Franklin became an unstoppable force in the charts as well as a figure of black empowerment throughout the Civil Rights Movement.
-In 1987, she became the first ever female artist to be inducted into the Rock and Roll Hall of Fame.
+In 1987, she became the first-ever female artist to be inducted into the Rock and Roll Hall of Fame.